now-examples/basics/go/README.md

 touch now.json
 ```

-By just adding the version key, we can specify which Now cloud to use.
+By just adding the version key, we can specify which Now Platform to use.
 We also need to define each builders we would like to use, in this case we are going to use @now/go to build and deploy the date.go file.
 By default all other files will be statically served.

 ```
 {